 The Parent Company has filed the zakat returns for all years up to the financial year ended 31 December 2017.
 All assessment proceedings of the General Authority of Zakat and Tax ("GAZT") up to the end of the financial year ended 31 December 2011 have been completed.
-The assessments for the financial years 2012 through 2017 are under process.
+The assessments for the financial years 2012 through 2017 have not yet been raised by GAZT.